The Council of Europe

 - to help consolidate democratic stability in Europe by supporting political, legislative and constitutional reform.

-The Council of Europe has 47 member states.
+The Council of Europe has 47 member states (including all EU members) except Belarus.

-The Council is financed by the governments of member states whose contributions to the organisation''''s budget are calculated in relation to their population and wealth.
-The 2010 budget is approximately EUR 211 million.
-The Austrian contribution for 2010 amounts to approximately EUR 3.7 million, which is equivalent to 1.74% of the organisation’s overall budget.
+The Council is financed by the governments of member states whose contributions to the organisation's budget are calculated in relation to their population and wealth.
+The 2013 budget is approximately EUR 244 million.
+The Austrian contribution for 2013 amounts to approximately EUR 4.17 million, which is equivalent to 1.75% of the organisation’s overall budget.

 3. The Bodies